Warts in Children

 What are possible complications of skin warts in a child?

 Warts may be difficult to treat and may return.
+Untreated genital warts in females may raise the risk of cervical cancer in the future.

 What can I do to prevent skin warts in my child?